SeisComP/seiscomp/doc/base/api-python.rst

       :param passedQC: boolean

-      An optional flag that indiciates whether a station magnitude has passed the quality control or not.
+      An optional flag that indicates whether a station magnitude has passed the quality control or not.
 For example, if a station magnitude is out of the defined distance range but should be associated to a network magnitude for further analysis then this flag can be set to false.